Sydney Thunder: Personnel

 Sydney Thunder, like every other team, had a salary cap of $1 million for the first season of the Big Bash League, but in that season they spent almost half of the salary cap on the explosive opening combination of Chris Gayle and David Warner.
 Gayle was pursued by Perth Scorchers but he rejected an offer of $250,000 to stay with the New South Wales team.

+Season summaries

+Captains

+There have been 12 captains in the Thunder's history, including matches featuring an acting captain.